radioactivitty plenary multichoice questions.pptm Download this file

 · 7.11 recall the term ‘half-life’ and understand that it is different for different radioactive isotopes

-· 7.12 use the concept of half-life to carry out simple calculations on activity
+· 7.12 use the concept of half-life to carry out simple calculations on activity Half-life of Different Isotopes

 · http://youtu.be/S-goxH05LbY